Splitkaro/SDE-Hiring/README.md

     - Structure same as add expense.
 4. Ability to delete an expense within a group
 5. Ability to get the balance of a group such that the balances are simplified. which means -
-    - If A,B,C are in a group such that A owes B Rs 100, B owes C Rs 100 and C owes A Rs 100, the balance summary should show that A owes C Rs 100
+    - If A,B,C are in a group such that A owes B Rs 100, B owes C Rs 100, the balance summary should show that A owes C Rs 100
     - The structure should be -

     	    {